-The classroom is safe, and all students are able Modifications are made to the physical to see and hear the teacher or see the board. environment to accommodate students with special needs. • The classroom is arranged to support the instructional goals and learning activities. • There is total alignment between the learning activities and the physical environment. · The teacher makes appropriate use of available technology.
-Students take the initiative to adjust the physical environment.
-The teacher and students make extensive and imaginative use of available technology.
-There are established guidelines concerning where • Students ask if they can shift the furniture to backpacks are left during class to keep the better suit small-group work or discussion. pathways clear; students comply. • A student closes the door to shut out noise in the • Desks are moved together so that students can work corridor or lowers a blind to block the sun from a in small groups, or desks are moved into a circle for classmate's eyes. a class discussion.
-A student suggests an application of the The use of an Internet connection extends the lesson. whiteboard for an activity.
-And others And others...
+- Modifications are made to the physical environment to accommodate students with special needs. - There is total alignment between the learning activities and the physical environment. - Students take the initiative to adjust the physical environment. - The teacher and students make extensive and imaginative use of available technology. - Students ask if they can shift the furniture to better suit small-group work or discussion. - A student closes the door to shut out noise in the corridor or lowers a blind to block the sun from a classmate's eyes. - A student suggests an application of the whiteboard for an activity. - And others...